MicrosoftDocs/windows-iotcore-docs/windows-iotcore/connect-your-device/DISM.md

 # Use DISM to flash Windows 10 IoT Core

 > [!NOTE]
 > DISM offline servicing isn't supported.
-You will receive the error error below if you try to mount an FFU for IoT Core:
+You will receive the error below if you try to mount an FFU for IoT Core:
 > The request is not supported.
 > The image doesn't have a name and it's likely to be a Mobile/Onecore FFU, which is currently not supported.
 > FfuMountImage#160 failed with 0x80070032.